frnmst/fattura-elettronica-reader/docs/assets.rst

 fattura-elettronica-reader needs to download some files from the *Agenzia delle Entrate* website.

-No files can be included in this repository because of the website copyright.
+Files cannot be included in this repository because of the website copyright.
 See https://www.fatturapa.gov.it/it/copyright/index.html

-For sake of completeness the current supported versions and the SHA-512 and SHA-256 checksums are reported in the following table:
+For sake of completeness, the current supported versions and the SHA-512 and SHA-256 checksums are reported in the following table:

 ======================================================  ================================================================================================================  ====================================================================================================================================  ====================================================================